 \section{Limitations}

+In this work, we found the incorporation of layout heuristics to be compelling and we are excited by how leveraging region information improves performance drastically.
 One of the limitations of our model is its reliance on a relatively limited set of heuristics and features.
 For instance, we have not yet incorporated visual information and template-based knowledge, which could potentially improve the accuracy and robustness of the relation extraction task.
 Additionally, the current model employs an exhaustive inference approach, considering all possible relations during prediction.
 While this ensures comprehensive coverage, it also results in longer inference times for each relation type.
 These limitations indicate avenues for further improvement, such as exploring additional heuristics and incorporating more efficient inference strategies, to enhance the performance and efficiency of our model.